- Consolidated Notes

 Deferred tax receivables are recognised in an amount at which it is likely that taxable income will be available for crediting against the temporary differences.

 The valuation of deferred tax assets for loss carry-forwards and for deductible temporary differences depends on the future taxable earnings of the InVision Group companies.
-The estimate regarding such taxable earnings is made as of the balance sheet date using the updated budget forecast for a planning period of five years.
-For purposes of capitalising deferred taxes based on the losses carried forward, only those tax loss carry-forwards, which are likely to be applied against the anticipated taxable income in the current budget forecast, will be recognised.
+The estimate regarding such taxable earnings is made as of the balance sheet date taking into account the respective business perspectives.
+For purposes of capitalising deferred taxes based on the losses carried forward, only those tax loss carry-forwards will be recognised, which are very likely to be applied.

 A provision is shown only if the Company has a present, statutory or de facto obligation (liability) based a past event, if it is likely that the fulfilment of the obligation will lead to an outflow of funds representing an economic benefit, and if a reliable estimate of the amount of the obligation can be made.
 If no provision could be created because one of the criteria mentioned was not fulfilled, then the liabilities in question will be reported as contingent liabilities.